-Last updated by The POOG on October 14, 2020.
+Last updated by The POOG on February 13, 2021.

 I began to think in terms of a theory of narratives.
 Only much later did I discover – not surprisingly – that there was an academic category of research called Narrative Theory.
 I may do a more formal study later but the thinking herein is my own as I struggle to understand.

 Overview of the Narrative